ccheng2-commits/Hello-world-2025-Gordon/README.md

 ---

-EXHIBIT — The system displays all previously generated Digital Iris images, forming a “digital iris wall.”
+IDLE_EXHIBIT — The system displays all previously generated Digital Iris images, forming a “digital iris wall.”
 → Transitions to CAPTURE when a new visitor approaches and the operator is ready to take a photo.

 CAPTURE — The operator manually captures the visitor’s iris image.